DFE-Digital/get-help-with-tech/app/views/devices_guidance/safeguarding_for_device_users.md

 * families and care leavers to avoid social isolation
 * children and young people to access remote learning, including year 10 pupils with upcoming GCSE exams

 Local authorities (LAs), academy trusts and schools own the devices, and should consider including an acceptable use policy in loan agreements.
-Please see our [guidance on lending devices](/devices/distributing-devices) for more information.
+See our [guidance on lending devices](/devices/distributing-devices) for more information.

 Parents and guardians should provide age-appropriate supervision for the internet use of the children and young people in their care (but LAs should be alert to cases where parents of children with a social worker may not be in a position to do this).
 They may find the following information helpful: